bclipp/MLOps_1/README.md

 ## MLops

+THis is the main file for the project, there are several child repos related to the project.

+MLOps_dags
+MLOps_search_python
+MLOps_search_scala
+MLOps_model_python
+MLOps_model_scala
+MLOps_search_scala
+MLOps_search_python

 Tbis project has a group of companion articles and a gitlab repo for CI/CD.
-I kept the main repo in github to preserve my Github profile.
-I normally would prefer single purpose repositories not using this repo for multiple purposes.

 1.